-Currently available electronic tag tracks are shown on Figure 2, including only the tags deployed by GBYP.
-In addition to these tags, GBYP also acquired numerous e-tags datasets from other tagging programmes through its data recovery activity.
+Currently available electronic tag tracks from the tags deployed by GBYP are shown on Figure 2.
+In addition to these tags, GBYP also acquired numerous e-tags datasets from other tagging programs through its data recovery activity.
 Namely, these include tags deployed by Stanford University (Hopkins Marine Station, Block Lab), Large Pelagics Research Center and WWF.
 The complete tracks currently available in the GBYP repository are shown on Figure 3.
 The electronic tags datasets are being used in MSE for determination of BFT stocks mixing rates.